polkastream/pstr/README.md

 # Vesting Allocations and Terms
-- **5% Pre-Seed:** 5% unlocked at the PSTR Token Generation Event (TGE) with a one-month cliff followed by twelve months of external and linear (per block) unlock.
+- **5% Seed:** 5% unlocked at the PSTR Token Generation Event (TGE) with a one-month cliff followed by twelve months of external and linear (per block) unlock.
-- **5% Seed:** 10% unlocked at TGE with a one-month cliff followed by eleven months of external and linear unlock.
+- **5% Strategic:** 10% unlocked at TGE with a one-month cliff followed by eleven months of external and linear unlock.
 - **21% Team and Advisors:** Locked for 180 days outright followed by 2.5% of unlock once every 30 days.